parse() functions

 * scenarios, where LLMs need to understand exactly what went wrong to

 * generate correct parameters.
-The combination of path, expected type, and
+The combination of path, expected type name,

 *